We're

 Our grateful thanks to all of you who have written in, helped out or visited

-regularly and made this site the clear number 1 for this classic movie.
+regularly and made this site the clear number 1 for information on this

 In addition to updates to this site, we have added similar sites for "The